burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 19. The C++ standard guarantees that the life of a temporary object if it is **lvalue** (i.e., that temporary object occupies memory) is extended to the life of any reference that refers to it, **including the constant**.
 In simple cases, based on this trick, you can capture returned temporary objects from a function by constant reference to reduce the number of copy constructors.

-20. References to **rvalue** objects objects whose address cannot be obtained do not extend the lifetime of temporary objects.
+20. References to **rvalue** objects whose address cannot be obtained do not extend the lifetime of temporary objects.
 However, the compiler can only detect simple constructions with **rvalue** objects.
 For example, if you create a temporary object and call a method from this temporary object, that will return a reference to itself.
 The compiler will no longer be able to determine that this reference is not valid after removing the temporary object.

 # About C/C++ Preprocessor